What is Individual and Group Decision?

 In individual decisions, a single person is involved in decision-making.
 Whereas in the group decision, more than two or many people are involved in decision-making.

-Making a group decision is more time-consuming than compared to an individual decision.
+Making a group decision is more time-consuming than making an individual decision.

 Implementation of decisions made in the group process is easy.
 But the decision made individually is difficult.
 Since an individual decision is the outcome of a single person, the second person might not get what the decision-maker expects to achieve and vice versa.